-Art Newsletter: December 2018
+Art Newsletter: February 2019

 And as always, we are constantly working on appropriate behavior within the art studio.
 All students are reminded to BE SAFE, BE POLITE, BE COOPERATIVE, BE RESPONSIBLE and BE KIND.
 When students work together with a partner or the whole table group, we focus on being helpful by providing positive constructive feedback and kind words of encouragement.
 And this is where community begins.